garciadev/itb-2023-workshop-api/_workshop/section5/readMe.md

 Next, view Swagger UI by going to

-To start, confirm that you are able to generate a Swagger by going to

 > https://127.0.0.1:8001/cbswaggerUI

 or whatever the port is for your site.
 You should see the Swagger view and your APIs.

 ## Updating the API Documentation

-By default, we did not include any information description the API responses.
+By default, we did not include any information describing the API responses.
 Let's add that now.

 First, we will add the response section to the handler functions.
 When done, your handler annotations should look like: